 If the scanner icon of your Brother machine does not exist there, you need to install the scanner driver.

-Obtain the machine's IP address by printing a Network Configuration List.
+Obtain the machine's IP address by printing a Network Configuration Report.

-> Click here to see how to print the Network Configuration List.
+> Click here to see how to print the Network Configuration Report.

 NOTE: The steps may differ depending on the operating system being used.

-Open Scanner Properties.
-(Click here to see how to open Scanner Properties.)
+> Click here to see how to open Scanner Properties.

 Click Network Setting tab and select Specify your machine by address.

-If an IP Address conflict occurs, please consult a network administrator to get a correct IP address.
+If an IP Address conflict occurs, consult a network administrator to get a correct IP address.

 Obtain the machine's Boot Method setting using the Network Configuration report you printed earlier.

-Step7: Check for a firewall setting on your computer
+Check for a Firewall setting on your computer.